 c) Blockchain: This tech helps them keep track of where everything is and make sure nobody is doing anything tricky.

-d) Smart Machines: They use computer programs that learn from what’s happening to help make the supply chain better.
+d) Smart Machines: These use computer programs that learn from what’s happening to improve the supply chain.

 e) Cloud Friends: They use unique computer places on the internet to share information and work with others in the supply chain.